 Project Based owner will be required to use their own lease agreements along with the HUD mandated PBV Tenancy Addendum.
-The initial PBV HAP Contract will be issue for a term of one to fifteen years, depending upon the discretion of the SDHC.
+The initial PBV HAP Contract will be issue for a term of up to twenty years at the discretion of the SDHC, depending upon the discretion of the SDHC.
 Upon expiration of a HAP contract, the owner may be offered a renewal contract.